Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-The wood element in Feng Shui is associated with spring, the rabbit and tiger zodiacs, as well as virtues like kindness and vitality.
-When we think of wood we should think of plants, flora, forests, and jungles.
+The wood element in Feng Shui is associated with spring, the rabbit and tiger zodiacs, and virtues like kindness and vitality.
+When we think of wood, we think of plants, flora, forests, and jungles.
 Spring renews the planet and brings with it green leaves, young animals out in the fields, and more sunlight.

 - Spring is often associated with youth.

 - Spring is often associated with romance and courtship.

 - This is the time of year for fruits, flowers, and spices.

 - Green, brown, and pastels often make up the spring vista.

 - Spring is traditionally from late March to mid June.

 How to Add Wood Energy to Your Home